trussworks/Engineering-Playbook/developing/vcs/master-to-main.md

 git fetch --all --prune
 ```

-Test that the `master` branch has been removed by running this command and getting an error:
+Test that the `master` branch has been removed by running this command and getting a shell error (exit code not `0`):

 ```sh
 git checkout master